 Korea Development Bank, Los Angeles

 How much will this project cost?

-How will the AOC ensure that the new courthouse is built on time and within budget?
+How did the AOC ensure that the new courthouse is built on time and within budget?

 The state owns the land and the building throughout the agreement’s term, and at the end of 35 years, will continue to retain title.
 The PBI project company is expected to maintain the building throughout the 35-year agreement and then turn over the court building and parking structure to the AOC at the end of the term.